Near Optimal Alphabet-Soundness Tradeoff PCPs: Missing Proofs from Section

 over $(X,\sigma)$, we have, $q_{X,\sigma} \geq \tau$, $p_{X,\sigma} \leq \gamma \tau$, and $|\W_{X,\sigma}| \geq \frac{m_1}{q^{10r\ell}}$, which establishes the claim. \end{proof} Taking the $(X,\sigma)$ given by~\cref{cl: excellent 1} almost works for~\cref{lm: excellent}.
 However, notice that while the probability of interest for the third item there looks similar to $p_{X,\sigma}$, it has a different distribution over $L$ and $W_i$.
 Indeed, in~\cref{lm: excellent} one first chooses $L \in \Lc_{X,\sigma}$ and then $W_i \in \W_{X,\sigma}$ containing $L$, whereas for $p_{X,\sigma}$, we are first choosing $W_i \in \W_{X,\sigma}$ and then $L\subseteq W_i$ (and in particular we do not condition on $L$ being in the set $\Lc_{X,\sigma}$).
 Intuitively, we expect the following three quantities to be roughly equal

-One we establish that, the third item of \cref{cl: excellent 1} gives that $\frac{p_{X,\sigma}}{q_{X,\sigma}} \leq \gamma$, which would complete the proof of \cref{lm: excellent}.
-Thus, the bulk of the transition from~\cref{cl: excellent 1} to~\cref{lm: excellent} is in converting from the distribution of $p_{X,\sigma}$ to that required by the third item of~\cref{lm: excellent} without losing too much, and we the rest of the argument is devoted for it.
+Once we establish the above, the third item of \cref{cl: excellent 1} yields $\frac{p_{X,\sigma}}{q_{X,\sigma}} \leq \gamma$, which completes the proof of \cref{lm: excellent}.
+Thus, the bulk of the transition from~\cref{cl: excellent 1} to~\cref{lm: excellent} is in converting from the distribution used in $p_{X,\sigma}$ to that required by the third item of~\cref{lm: excellent} without losing too much.
+The rest of the argument is devoted to this goal.